intel/userspace-cni-network-plugin/README.md

   * Current implementation is to write the remote configuration into a file and share the directory with the container, which is the volume mapping.
 Directory is currently hard coded.
 * *--device=/dev/hugepages:/dev/hugepages*
-  * VPP requires hugepages, so need to map hugepoages into container.
+  * VPP requires hugepages, so need to map hugepages into container.

 In the container, you should see the usrsp-app ouput the message sequence of its communication with local VPP (VPP in the container) and some database